 "From bullets whizzing through the front windows of an Italian restaurant to a tall, mysterious blond who wants to be tied up and spanked — it's life behind the bar, a carnival recorded on cocktail napkins …. "

 The Four Horsemen … the best bartenders I’ve ever worked with.
 Left to right: John Bonaccorso, Eric Pierce, Aaron (Baird) Bardolino, Mike Q.

 ABOUT THIS BLOG

-Everyone has done it – you’re in a bar, looking for something to write a woman's name and phone number on, or just want to make a note to yourself so you don’t forget something important.
+Everyone has done it – you’re in a bar, looking for a scrap of paper to write a woman's name and phone number on, or just want to make a note to yourself so you don’t forget something.
 You grab a cocktail napkin.

 (In the TV series The West Wing, a political consultant decides that Jed Bartlet – played by Martin Sheen – should run for President.
 He takes a cocktail napkin and writes down the slogan, “Bartlet for America.”)

 I work in bars.
 Over the years, I’ve accumulated enough of my own cocktail-napkin notes to fill six liquor bottle boxes.